reevesj191/Panda_Tool_Use_ABM/README.md

 This is repository where the code for the agent-based model published in "Modeling a primate technological niche" is kept and actively maintained.

+**I AM CURRENTLY ADJUSTING THE CODE TO ACCOMODATE THE NEW MESA UPDATES.
+THANK YOU FOR YOUR PATIENCE.**

 # Using This Code

 Running this code is a simple as downloading the folder and running either the run.py, behavior_space.py or visualization.py from your terminal or prefered IDE.
 Ensure that all of the files associated with the respository remain in the same folder in order to ensure that the code runs properly.